 In this modern era, the internet, computers, and mobile phones are common ways of networking and having access to each other.
 But this also comes with a very serious threat.
 Bullies these days use the computers, internet and phones to:

-Send threats, taunting or teasing e-mails to you.
+Send threats, taunting or teasing e-mails to others.

 Spread gossip or rumors.